 GET MORE INFORMATION WITH OUR GUIDE

-ACA Medicaid Expansion in Idaho
+Learn About the ACA Medicaid Expansion in Idaho

 What is the Obamacare Medicaid expansion and did Idaho accept the new guidelines?
 The ACA Medicaid expansion is a big change to the existing criteria to enroll in the program.
 The updated Affordable Care Act Medicaid eligibility standards expand the pool of qualified applicants by changing the requirements basic requirements.
 While Medicaid covers those with a low income, the program requires petitioners to have a corresponding condition that indicates medical need, such as age and health status.
 For example, Idaho residents who are blind, disabled, pregnant or of a certain age are typically meet the requirements for Medicaid coverage.

 Over the course of the last few years, 31 states and Washington D.C. have chosen to be a part of the expansion program.
 The ACA Medicaid expansion cost to states is one of the major reasons why many states opted out of the expansion.
 Officials representing the state of Idaho have debated the topic of expanding Medicaid for many months before making a decision in early 2017.
 Along with 18 other states, Idaho declined the expansion of Medicaid.
 While the ID Obamacare expansion would have come with financial support from the federal government, it would still cost the state a large portion of funds to keep the program functioning.
 The Affordable Care Act Medicaid cost to state could cost taxpayers several billion dollars in the course of a decade.
 Idaho lawmakers did not think that the extra costs to Idaho residents would benefit the state so they have decided to forego the expansion.

 Find out more about qualifying for Medicaid coverage based on personal factors in our detailed guide.